Working with Us

 We provide 360 Wealth Management; we want to know about anything that affects our clients financially so we can provide the best possible advice on risk management, insurance, identity theft, tax planning, estate planning, cash-flow, business transition planning, and more.

 A brokerage firm is a firm that is considered a “broker dealer” and is governed by the FINRA, which is a self-regulatory body.
 An SEC Registered Investment Advisor is governed by an independent government body—the Securities and Exchange Commission.
 While financial advisors at brokerage firms (e.g., Merrill Lynch, UBS) have a fiduciary duty to their firm, Registered Investment Advisors have a fiduciary duty to their clients.
 For this reason, we are NOT a broker dealer.
-When your financial advisor, know his advice is independent and objective, and know his fiduciary duty is to you, you can be sure he is serving your best interests.
+When your financial advisor, know his advice is independent, and knows his fiduciary duty is to you, you can be sure he is serving your best interests.

-While most of our clients live in Southern California, we have clients across the United States.
+Not at all!
+We have clients across the United States.
 Through technology, it’s just as easy to serve a client 3,000 miles away as it is to serve a client who lives just down the road.

 Pacifica is a specialized firm that serves a select group of clients.
 While nearly everyone could benefit from good financial advice, we have chosen to focus on sudden wealth recipients, affluent individuals and families, and business owners who have the following characteristics in common: